nopynospy/parl-ai/README.md

 4. Install packages with either pipenv or pip install

 # Note: For the dataset by Founta et al., please obtain from her at https://github.com/ENCASEH2020/hatespeech-twitter

+# Credits
+Special thanks to my supervisor, Prof. Dr. R. Logeswaran, Ms. Founta (for her dataset) and my friends from APU